-Swiss nationals and holders of a Swiss residence permit B or C; citizens of a of a Member State of the European Union; citizens of a Member State of the European Free Trade Association (EFTA) as well as citizens of the States listed in annex 1 of the Ordinance 3 on Measures to Combat the Coronavirus are allowed to enter Switzerland.
+Swiss nationals and holders of a Swiss residence permit B or C; citizens of a of a Member State of the European Union and citizens of a Member State of the European Free Trade Association (EFTA) are allowed to enter Switzerland.

 If you are a national or permanent resident of Switzerland, currently in Russia, and wish to be informed about the possibilities to travel to Switzerland via a destination in Europe, we kindly ask you to send an email to email@example.com or to register at the Travel Admin application.
 You will be informed by email about the upcoming flights and other important developments.

 For frequently asked questions about returning to Switzerland in times of coronavirus, please visit the page "What does the FDFA advise?".